-Our aim is to add value to the VJB through our external audit work.
+Our aim is to add value to OSCR through our external audit work.
 This will be delivered through delivering a high quality audit.
-Specifically for the VJB we will also undertake the following arrangements:
+Specifically for OSCR we will also undertake the following arrangements:

-- Robust and effective audit methodology: Our ISA compliant audit methodology is tailored to focus audit resource on significant risk areas and key estimates and judgements. - Investing in our people: Our resourcing model is designed to ensure you have a skilled, experienced and knowledgeable audit team. - Investing in technology: We continue to invest in data analysis and audit software to deliver more efficient ISA compliant audit processes.
+- Robust and effective audit methodology: Our ISA compliant audit methodology is tailored to focus audit resource on significant risk areas and key estimates and judgements. - Investing in our people: Our resourcing model is designed to ensure you have a skilled, public sector experienced and knowledgeable audit team. - Investing in technology: We continue to invest in data analysis and audit software to deliver an efficient ISA compliant audit processes.

-Where appropriate, we will share relevant Audit Scotland and Grant Thornton publications with Senior Management, identifying particular areas for consideration.
+We will share relevant Audit Scotland and Grant Thornton publications with Senior Management and the Audit, identifying particular areas for consideration.
 We will pro-actively work with management during the year to discuss any new or emerging matters.